 Engage this life with passion and gratitude.
 None of us know how long our lives may be.
 But we can leave the legacy of living like we care, and living in a way that honors our creation.
 People will remember how you live more than the details of your achievements.

 Even when we have nothing else to give, we still have love.
-If we love our spouse and our children with commitment and enthusiasm, that’s a legacy like no other.
+Loving our spouse and our children with commitment and enthusiasm is a legacy like no other.

 Not a writer?
 No problem.
 Just develop the habit of keeping a regular record of what’s important in your life.
 One All Pro Dad we know simply kept notes in the front of his Bible.
 Jot down key events like births, weddings, and signal achievements, along with a comment or two.
 When he passed away, it turned out to be priceless.